443eb9/ExtendedColorSelector/README.md

   - Swappable and revertable axes.
   - Color picker rotate with ring.
   - Scale to fit SRGB gamut for color models in CIE color space.
-- Flexible and tiny.
-Thanks to OpenGL shaders and mathemagics, we can draw color wheels realtime.
 - Portable color selector.
 Open the selector at anywhere on canvas using shortcut.
 - `Shift` and `Alt` modifiers to shift slowly.
 - Out of gamut hinting.